gov-cy/dsf-api-template-net6/README.md

 ASP.NET Web API is a framework for building HTTP services that can be accessed from any client including browsers and mobile devices.
 It is an ideal platform for building RESTful applications on the .
 NET Framework.

 ## DSF Components
-Generally, DSF-Ready Services are composed of a Web application (including the DSF Design System and CyLogin integration) and a RESTful API that gets and posts data to the Back-end system(s).
+Generally, DSF-Ready Services are composed of a Web application (including the DSF Design System and CyLogin integration) and a RESTful API that gets data from and posts data to the Back-end system(s).
 The connectivity from the service (which is on the cloud) to the API is implemented through an API Gateway.

 ![alt text](https://github.com/gov-cy/govdesign/blob/main/dsf-service-diagram.png)